 On September 24, 2014, SASL filed its statement of claim and memorial on the merits.
 SASL seeks monetary compensation for damages in the amount of \$385.7 million which includes \$307.2 million for all of its losses caused by Bolivia's breaches of the UK-Bolivia Treaty, plus \$78.5 million in pre-award interest but excludes fees and costs incurred in connection with the arbitration proceeding.
 Alternatively, SASL seeks restitution of the Malku Khota project along with monetary damages in the amount of \$176.4 million, including pre-award interest.
+On March 31, 2015, Bolivia filed its statement of defense and counter-memorial marking the conclusion of the preliminary written pleadings phase of the arbitration and the beginning of the document production phase.
+In accordance with the procedural calendar, SASL's reply to Bolivia's statement of defense and counter-memorial was filed on November 30, 2015.
+Pursuant to a 21-day extension granted to the Tribunal, Bolivia's rejoinder was filed on March 21, 2016.
+The oral hearing is scheduled to take place in July 2016.

-Management reviewed the carrying amount of the Malku Khota project asset by comparing the unamortized book value to the higher of value in use and fair value less costs to sell as at December 31, 2014 and concluded that no impairment adjustment is necessary at this time.
+Management reviewed the carrying amount of the Malku Khota project asset by comparing the unamortized book value to the higher of value in use and fair value less costs to sell as at December 31, 2015 and concluded that no impairment adjustment is necessary at this time.
 If SASL is unsuccessful in its efforts to obtain compensation in excess of the unamortized book value of its investment in Malku Khota, the Malku Khota project asset may be written down in future periods.